Rick00Kim/kururu-blog/content/about/index.en.md

 So I am current working for devops engineer in Korea.

-I mainly use about AWS cloud system.
+I mainly use AWS cloud system.

 ## WORK HISTORY